onqtam/headjack/docs/why/2_SYSTEM.md

 > "Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don't need.
 We're the middle children of history.
 No purpose or place.
 We have no Great War, No Great Depression.
 Our great war is a spiritual war.
 Our great depression is our lives." - [Tyler Durden, Fight Club](https://www.goodreads.com/quotes/747996-advertising-has-us-chasing-cars-and-clothes-working-jobs-we)

+> "It is not a stretch to say that almost our entire contemporary economy from top to bottom is designed to get us to want what we do not need.
+As a consequence, by participating in our current economy we find ourselves all too often “full but not fulfilled.”" - [The Wellbeing Economy, by Jordan Hall](https://medium.com/emergent-culture/the-wellbeing-economy-89c67b625ac2#.gp23w8db2:~:text=it%20is%20not%20a%20stretch%20to%20say%20that%20almost%20our%20entire%20contemporary%20economy%20from%20top%20to%20bottom%20is%20designed%20to%20get%20us%20to%20want%20what%20we%20do%20not%20need.%20As%20a%20consequence%2C%20by%20participating%20in%20our%20current%20economy%20we%20find%20ourselves%20all%20too%20often%20%E2%80%9Cfull%20but%20not%20fulfilled.%E2%80%9D)

 > "We have to move out of a model of person that is exhausted by the notions of consumer and citizen." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=4119)